robustUTEP/os-shell/README.md

 - background tasks (e.g. $ find /etc -print & )
 -  "cd" ## for "cd" you will need to lookup the library routine "chdir" in the (online) unix manual

+You have additional components required for testing this part of the shell.
+See the section below for further details.

 optional (except for grad students)
 - redirecting input and output (e.g. $ ls > /tmp/files.txt)
 - setting environment variables: "var=value"